Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-3/README.md

 # Chapter 2 Exercise 3: Working with static assets
 ## Objectives:
-* Understand the use of middleware to enable the location of your static assets
-* You will include the usage of files in the public folder in your templates.
+* View usage of static assets files from in /public folder
+* Add a favicon.ico from /Libs dorectory and enable it

 ## Steps

+### Use CSS

 1. Continue with your `MyPractice/lab-project` and launch http://localhost:3000 in browser.
-Refer to the README.md in `/Labs/Ch02-SettingUpExpress/Part2-2` if you need more help wiht launching the server.
+Refer to the README.md in `/Labs/Ch02-SettingUpExpress/Part2-2` if you need more help with launching the server.

 1. Modify the `style.css` file to make all body text red.
 Add `color: red;` inside the body selector.